nkoster/podcastapi/README.md

-This thing converts [our](https://drone-existence.com) old xml files to a JSON API.
+This go program converts [our](https://drone-existence.com) old xml file directory into a JSON API.

 #### Usage with local systemd